maxi-blocks/maxi-blocks/readme.txt

 **New**: Navigation menus!
 Enhance your site's navigation with MaxiBlocks in the Site Editor, now fully integrated with global style cards.

-* Customize menu items with advanced typography, color, and padding options.
+* Customize menu items with advanced typography, colour, and padding options.
 * Update navigation for mobile burger menu with extended breakpoints: 4K XXL, 1920 XL, 1366 L, 1024 M, 767 S, & 480 XS.
-* Revamp mobile menu aesthetics, including color and style changes, with future updates to include 20 "hamburger" icons.
+* Revamp mobile menu aesthetics, including colour and style changes, with future updates to include 20 "hamburger" icons.
-* Improved navigation experience with support for A-current, A-visited, and hover color schemes.
+* Improved navigation experience with support for A-current, A-visited, and hover colour schemes.

 == Top 12 Features of MaxiBlocks